 Commit – members need to take the group very seriously and commit to attending either in person or via Skype if they can’t make the date.
 You simply have to make time or the group will collapse.

-Investing time and/or money in your business shows a level of commitment and you’re more likely to be successful.
+Also, investing time and/or money in your business shows a solid, unmistakable level of commitment and you’re much more likely to achieve your goals.